flowcommerce/redux-fetch/README.md

 #### Arguments

-* `getInitialAsyncState(dispatch, state, ownProps): Promise`: A function whose result must be a promise that is resolved when the store is updated with the data requirements to render the wrapped React component.
+* `getAsyncState(dispatch, state, ownProps): Promise`: A function whose result must be a promise that is resolved when the store is updated with the data requirements to render the wrapped React component.

-The three arguments passed to the `getInitialAsyncState` are:
+	The three arguments passed to the `getAsyncState` are:

 	- `dispatch`: The store's dispatch function.
-Typically, it is used to dispatch asynchronous or synchronous actions to hydrate your application state.
+Typically, it is used to dispatch actions to hydrate your application state.

 	- `state`: The current state tree of your application.
-Typically, it's used to conditionally change the behavior for data fetching (e.g. avoid fetching when state is already available).

 	- `ownProps`: On the client-side, its value will be the props passed to your component.
 However, on the server-side, its value is the `params` argument passed to `fetchRouteData()`.
 Typically, you would use this to respond to props from React Router.

 	> Note: The React Router props on the server-side differ slightly from those passed to the route components when rendered on the client-side.
-If you follow the usage documentation, it's guaranteed that `ownProps` will have a `location` and `params` property that carry the same details in both environments.
+If you follow the usage documentation, it's guaranteed that `ownProps` will have a `location` and `params` property with the same shape in both environments.
 You should refer to the React Router docs for more information.

 * `[options]`: If specified, further customizes the behavior of the fetcher instance.

-  - `[forceInitialFetch = false]`: By default, the fetch component assumes the store will be rehydrated from data bootstrapped on the server response on first render and will prevent sending requests to the server until the next route change.
-If you instead wanted to force requests even if the store was rehydrated or you are not building an isomorphic application, you can use the `forceInitialFetch` boolean property.

   - `[renderLoading = () => <Spinner />]`: By default, an activity indicator is rendered while fetching data, which often happens when the page loads or route changes.
 If you want to define you own component, use this option to define a function that returns a React element to be rendered instead.
 You may also define a function that returns `null` to avoid rendering anything (not recommended).

   - `[renderFailure = (error) => <Glitch />]`: By default, an error message is rendered when an uncaught error occurs while fetching data.
 Typically you would handle fetch errors by updating the Redux store state, but you may choose to leverage this option to separate the concerns.
 If you want to define your own component, use this option to return a React element to be rendered instead.
 The function will receive the uncaught error as an argument.
 You may also define a function that returns `null` to avoid rendering anything (not recommended).

+  - `[shouldFetchOnMount = (state, props) => true]`: By default, the application state for your route component will be fetched when the component is mounted.
+If you want to change this behavior, use this option to define a function that returns a boolean value indicating whether data should be fetched instead.
+The function will receive the current application `state` and its own `props` when called.

+  - `[shouldFetchOnUpdate = (state, prevProps, nextProps) => true]`: By default, the application state for your route component will be fetched when the component is updated.
+If you want to change this behavior, use this option to define a function that returns a boolean value indicating whether data should be fetched instead.
+The function will receive the current application `state`, the `prevProps`, and `nextProps` passed to your component after updating.

 #### Returns